 It broke my heart and my little girl Daisy’s heart (then age 3) to let them go but we prayed they would go to a farm and have a lovely life.
 I called up Animals in Distress and they said they would take them.
 A month later I called again and they had gone to a farm.
 My prayer was answered but I missed them.
 I could never let Daisy know how much I missed them.
 I had never been without cats and Teddy and Thursday were very special to me.
 We’d been through good and bad times together and they were always there.
-Now they were somewhere else, but I consoled myself with the fact that they were on a farm somewhere having fun catching lots of mice.

 5 years passed by and Daisy never forgot the cats.
 The Guinea Pigs I gave to her didn’t quite fill the hole although she loved them.
 About a month ago, one died after 4 years and she was sad saying “I love the pigs wigs but I wish we could have Teddy and Thursday back.”